-Private licensed use is monitored through on-ground compliance inspections, meter audits, water use surveys and the licence renewal process.
-Through this work we check that groundwater use is within licence entitlements and that site activities are authorised.
+The department monitors private licensed use through on-ground compliance inspections, meter audits, water use surveys and standard checks as part of the licence renewal process.
+Through this work the department verifies that groundwater use is within licensed entitlements and that site activities are authorised.